goswinr/Rhino.Scripting/README.md

 #r "nuget: Rhino.Scripting, 0.10.0"
 ```

-The main namespace is  `Rhino.Scripting`.\
+The main namespace is  `Rhino.Scripting`.<br>
-The main class of this library is called `RhinoScriptSyntax` it has all ~900 functions as static methods.\
+The main class of this library is called `RhinoScriptSyntax` it has all ~900 functions as static methods.<br>
 In F# you can create an alias like this:

 ```fsharp